HannimalCrackers/DHUM_73000/dashboardfails.md

 I also tried embedding individual sheets from the same uploaded workbook, but I didn't like the tab running along the top.
 I want only the individual chart to show, without tabs available to toggle between charts, so that I can situate the charts in a narrative flow.

 Here's an example of what I didn't like, with the tab running along the top.
+There's also a massive gap underneath the chart.

 {% include parkschart-tabfail.html %}